ullenius/megaman2-password/README.md

 ## Requirements
 1. C99
-2. POSIX C library (for command-line options)
+2. glibc (for command-line options)

 ## Credits
 The [bitmasks](https://en.wikipedia.org/wiki/Mask_(computing)) for the bosses